udacity/frontend-nanodegree-arcade-game/README.md

 ## Dependencies

-The Arcade game utilizes a resource.js and engine.js files provided by Udacity, in order to assist with proper operation of the arcade game
+The Arcade game utilizes a resource.js and engine.js files provided by Udacity, in order to assist with proper operation of the arcade game.

 ## Contributing

-References that I used to create the game  include :https://matthewcranford.com/?s=memory+game, Memory Game Webinar With Ryan Waite, Memory Game Webinar with Mike Wales, https://developer.mozilla.org, https://www.w3schools.com/.
+References that I used to create the game  include :https://matthewcranford.com/?s=arcade+game, Webinar With Ryan Waite, Memory Game Webinar with Mike Wales, https://developer.mozilla.org, https://www.w3schools.com/.